+UniHaven has added a new HEI Partner Review Committee into its governance structures with associated terms of reference and membership described.
 This committee will conduct annual reviews with HEI partners under this formalised structure and associated roles.
 Its key responsibilities include:

-- Student Progression Reviews. - Reviews the quantity of students who have successfully progressed from the College to the HEI partner and from year 1 of the HEI partner degree to subsequent years to include the number of conditional offers issued to UniHaven students. - Reviews and considers HEI feedback about the quality of students who have successfully progressed. - Reviews the pastoral or other needs of any students who are progressing subject to students' permission. - Reviews any student-related feedback. - Academic Reviews - Reviews respective institution programme entry criteria to ensure they are aligned and, where necessary, updates the respective QA documentation to reflect any changes that may be needed. - \circ ~ To ensure that academic standards have been maintained as planned. - Reviews any other relevant academic feedback. - Partnership Enhancement - Discusses ways to further enhance the relationship between the College and the HEI partners with a view to providing the best opportunities and outcomes to students.
+• Student Progression Reviews.

+- Reviews the quantity of students who have successfully progressed from the College to the HEI partner and from year 1 of the HEI partner degree to subsequent years to include the number of conditional offers issued to UniHaven students. - Reviews and considers HEI feedback about the quality of students who have successfully progressed. - Reviews the pastoral or other needs of any students who are progressing subject to students' permission. - o Reviews any student-related feedback.

+• Academic Reviews

+- o Reviews respective institution programme entry criteria to ensure they are aligned and, where necessary, updates the respective QA documentation to reflect any changes that may be needed. - o To ensure that academic standards have been maintained as planned. - o Reviews any other relevant academic feedback.